abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 Before feeding the word vectors into a classifier, we need to partition our dataset into a training and validation set.
 To ensure that the validation set and training set are independent, the partitioning is done on a *chapter level*, not a verse level.
 This is because some chapter include repeating refrains (e.g. Surah Al-Rahman), it is unfair to include those verses in both the validation and training sets.

-The partitioning was: Training: 40%, Validation: 60% (I chose a larger validation set to increase the meaningfulness of results, as will be discussed later).
+The partitioning I used was: Training: 40%, Validation: 60% (I chose a larger validation set to increase the meaningfulness of results, as will be discussed later).
 Because the partitioning was done on a chapter level, the number of verses in the training and validation set was not exactly 40/60.

 **Logistic Regression**